-NOTE: Other software code (e.g., Delphi/Pascal and Java) variable names and file/folder names can be written in lower or mixed case.
+NOTE: Other software code (e.g., Delphi/Pascal and Java) variable names and file/folder names can be written in lower or mixed case (e.g., CamelCase).

 Documentation Navigation

 This document uses Microsoft® Word's built-in navigation for internal hyperlinks.
 To add Back and Forward navigation buttons to the toolbar, do the following: